How do you grow blue hydrangeas?

 No matter what plant you’re growing, you should make sure you know how frequently you should be watering them.

-If you aren’t properly watering your hydrangeas, you’ll see the flowers wilt and you won’t get as many blooms.
+If you aren’t properly watering your hydrangeas, you’ll see the blue flowers wilt and you won’t get as many blooms.

 Even the time of day you water your flowers matters.

 Ideally, you should water them in the morning as this is the best time to prepare them for heat of full sun as the day goes on.

 In my experience you can never give any type of hydrangea too much water.